Mining Intelligence and News

 At both deposits, hypogene copper and gold are concentrated in two distinct eastern and western zones flanking discrete, high-aspect ratio ('pencil-shaped') stocks.
 Intense quartz stockwork veining has developed within the stocks and the adjacent breccia wallrocks.

-The deposits show typical porphyry style mineralisation with characteristic magmatic hydrothermal alteration patterns.
-A pervasive potassic alteration zone is clearly defined in the progenitor intrusive rocks and associated with the mineralising phase.
+The deposits show typical porphyry style mineralization with characteristic magmatic hydrothermal alteration patterns.
+A pervasive potassic alteration zone is clearly defined in the progenitor intrusive rocks and associated with the mineralizing phase.
 Illite-smectite-pyrite alteration, usually associated with argillic alteration, overprints the potassic zone in various degrees.
 Skarn alteration is observed along the contacts between carbonate-rich units and intrusive rocks.
 Propylitic alteration is well developed along the periphery of the diorite stocks and dissipates outwards.

 Reserves